 Don't Make the Wrong Move with Your Independent Expenditure Campaign

 Many people think about creating an independent expenditure campaign (IE campaign), but very few will actually take the time to do it.
-If you don't know a lot about Independent campaigns check out our IE FAQ here.
-I start IE campaigns trying to accomplish two goals:
+If you don't know a lot about IE’s, check out our IE FAQ here.
+IE campaigns should work to accomplish two goals:

-- Do something that benefits the outcome you want.
-You don’t have to run a massive duplication of the candidate’s campaign to be successful.
+Do something that benefits your desired outcome.
+You don’t have to run a duplication of the candidate’s campaign to be successful.
 The best IE campaigns have a very specific goal and follow through on executing a plan that focuses on their goal.

-Here are 6 basic steps we follow to help accomplish those two big goals in your IE campaign:
+Here are 6 basic steps we follow to help accomplish those two big goals in an IE campaign:

 - Be legal.
 The first step to building a successful campaign is to get good legal help.
 Yes, your brother may be an attorney, but does he really understand election law and independent expenditures?
 Be sure you are thorough in your search so you don’t bump into any legal matters that may hurt you further down the line.

 - Don’t duplicate efforts.
-Next, I ask what can I do that the candidate’s campaign won't do or can't accomplish.
+Next, I ask what I can do that the candidate’s campaign won't do or can't accomplish.
 This is a critical step.
-Many IE campaigns do exactly what the campaign does, meaning you’re spending money on problems that have – ostensibly at least – been dealt with already.
-Unless you have an unlimited budget, you need to be careful to focus your resources on what the campaign can’t do, not what it can.
+Many IE campaigns do exactly what the campaign does, meaning you’re spending money on problems that have – ostensibly at least – been dealt with.
+Unless you have an unlimited budget, you need to be cautious about directing resources on what the campaign can’t do, not what it can.

 - Build a coalition.
 Next, I set out to find like-minded individuals and groups who share my goal and can help me build a coalition.
-This means finding folks who have resources they might want to spend on the race, but who haven’t yet thought through the actual execution of the campaign.
+This means finding folks who may have resources to contribute towards the race but might have not thought through the logistics.

 - Start early.
 A real independent expenditure effort takes time and usually more time than you think.
 Don’t think you can put it all together in a couple weeks and make a real difference.